☐ Know your deadlines

 ☐ Gather needed documents

-Before filling out any tax form to report your business income, gather all your records that report your business earnings and expenses.
-It might be a good idea to ask your tax professional what additional documents are necessary, but in the meantime, you can start by collecting your documentation that shows the following:
+Before filling out any tax form to report your business income, gather all your records that show your earnings and expenses.
+You can start by collecting documentation that includes:

 - Tax forms sent or received, such as W-2, 1098, or 1099 forms.